What if trees could speak…

 DAY 1 ARRIVAL JOKKMOKK – MUTTOSAGGAHTJALDAK (L,D)

-We’ll meet you in Jokkmokk at 12.00 starting with lunch together before we start our hike in Muddus national park.
+We’ll meet you in Jokkmokk at 10.30 to brief you on the upcoming tour and have lunch together before we start our hike in Muddus national park.
 The hike today takes us through an old pine forest to Muttosaggahtjaldak and a forest hut not far away from a powerful waterfall that dives down into the canyon.
-We have dinner together and end the day with a dessert made from berries that we have picked our self.
+We have dinner together by the hut and hopefully have berries directly from the forest as dessert.

 Hiking distance: about 7 km, elevation gain/loss: +150/-50m, estimated time out hiking 3h

-We arrange transfer from the airports in Luleå.
-Pick-up latest 9.00.
+We can arrange transfer from the airports in Luleå.
+Pick-up at 8.00.

 DAY 2 MUTTOSAGGAHTJALDAK – MUTTOSLUOPPAL (B,L,D)

-We start the day with a generous breakfast.
+We start the day with a Swedish breakfast.
 In the morning we explore the hunting pit system not far away from the hut before continuing to Muttosluoppal where we spend the second night in Muddus national park.
-The trail takes us through an open forest and across Luobbalaáhpe, a mire with a rich birdlife during the summer.
-Close to Muttosluoppas there is a bird observation tower from where you can look out over the mires and forest around us.
+The trail takes us through an open forest and across Luobbalaáhpe, a wetland with a rich birdlife during the summer.
+Close to Muttosluoppas there is a bird observation tower from where you can look out over the wetland and forest around us.

 DAY 3 MUTTOSLUOPPAL – NAMMAVÁRRE (B,L,D)

 We wake up early in the morning and climb the bird watching tower to see how the forest and the mire slowly wake up around us.
-The trail takes us along to another small hut in the forest where we have lunch around the fire before we continue to Nammavárre, our home for the night.
-We will be staying all together in a Tentipi close to a small cabin and cook dinner over the fire.
+The trail takes us along to another small hut in the forest where we have lunch around the fire before continuing to Nammavárre, our home for the night.
+We will be staying in tents close to a small cabin by a small lake.
+We cook dinner over the fire and enjoy our last evening in Muddus National park.

 Hiking distance 14 km, elevation gain/loss: +100/-75 m, estimated time out hiking: 6h